 More information on two-factor, including setup information can be found on the Computing and Communications Services (CCS) Two-Factor Authentication website.

-By the act of enrolling or proceeding with a course of study during the 2020-2021 academic year, each student at Ryerson University agrees to observe and be bound by the terms of this notice, the Graduate Calendar, policies and procedures, and significant dates and the applicable terms, conditions, regulations and policies contained in the online undergraduate calendar, the university website and supplemental materials provided for students, such as the Student Guide, faculty/program student handbooks, newsletters and special communications.
+By the act of enrolling or proceeding with a course of study during the 2020-2021 academic year, each student at Toronto Metropolitan University agrees to observe and be bound by the terms of this notice, the Graduate Calendar, policies and procedures, and significant dates and the applicable terms, conditions, regulations and policies contained in the online undergraduate calendar, the university website and supplemental materials provided for students, such as the Student Guide, faculty/program student handbooks, newsletters and special communications.

 Ryerson will be the sole arbiter in the interpretation of policies and procedures and standards for admission to its courses of study and may, without prior notice, limit enrolment in or admission to any course or program at any level.